Desert Rain (song)

 "Desert Rain" is the third single by Romanian musician and producer Edward Maya following his international hit "Stereo Love" and "This Is My Life".
 The music is adapted from a traditional Romanian folk song titled 'Sârbă ciobănească'.

 Music video

 The official music video for was uploaded to YouTube on 28 December 2010.

+Synopsis

+The video depicts Edward in a house in the desert, and Vika on the other side covered in flowers.
+They miss each other and eventually they break their walls and meet for the first time.